alexhby/PennCloud/README.md

 There are two main parts related to the mail server design and implementation, which are client-mail server communication and mail server-backend server communication.
 In html pages related to mail server, the browser passes a command with a corresponding action name, attribute values, and the current username to the mail server.
 After parsing this command, mail server sets up a socket connection with the corresponding back-end storage server and uses the protocol defined in the project description (PUT, GET...) to perform actions.
 After getting responses from its backend server, the mail server calls a function to create a dynamic html page and returns it to the browser for displaying.
 Basic functions provided by the mail server are:
 	1. List all the email for the current user (ALLMAIL command)
 	2. Compose new email (PUT command)
 	3. Viewing certain email details of the current user (GET command)
 	4. Replying to a certain email (PUT command)
 	5. Forwarding a certain email (PUT command)
-	6. Deleting a certain email (Delete command).
+	6. Deleting a certain email (Delete command)

 ## Frontend Server